9623

 Philosophy

-We believe that a transition to a more sustainable economy is underway and is gaining velocity.
+We believe that a shift to a more sustainable economy is underway and is gaining velocity.
 Drivers include policy and regulation, changing corporate objectives, societal pressure, and technological advances.
-Our view is that investing in the thematic opportunities related to this transition forms a compelling and enduring strategy to deliver both positive impact and the opportunity for superior returns.
+Our view is that investing in the thematic opportunities related to this shift forms a compelling and enduring strategy to contribute to a more sustainable economy and deliver the opportunity for superior returns.

 Process